OWL-Services-LLC/zephyr/doc/services/serialization/sdll.rst

 Samples
 *******

-* :zephyr:code-sample:`sdll` sample demonstrates the use of SDLL for data transmission using CRC-16 as the frame verification method.
+* :zephyr:code-sample:`sdll_basic` sample demonstrates the use of SDLL for data transmission using CRC-16 as the frame verification method.

 API Reference